 Geared for careers

 Flinders courses are renowned for being rigorous and work-oriented, providing graduates with a clear set of knowledge and skills that they will be able to use in their career.
-Many Flinders degrees provide students with the opportunity to undertake work experience and industry initiatives while studying.
+Many Flinders degrees offer students the chance to undertake work experience and industry initiatives while studying.
+The University also has an excellent staff-to-student ratio – rated 5 stars by the 2016 Good Universities Guide, reflecting the University’s ongoing commitment to teaching.

 Research that matters